chukione/RP2040Boy/README.md

 USB midi with TynyUSB lib, and serial midi work.

-At the moment, the only tested mode is mGB, and LSJD midiout via usb is broken (serial must work, but its disabled.).
+At the moment, the only tested mode is mGB.
+LSJD midiout via usb is broken (serial must work, but its disabled.)

 ![rp4020boy](/schematic/20240712_131640.jpg)